These general policies may be

 every semester thereafter.

-- Recipients must be enrolled in a degree program, registered full time (12 s.h.); or negotiate a valid consortium agreement, serve on a full-time internship or enroll full time in a study abroad program.
+- Recipients must be matriculated in a degree program and registered full time consistent with Federal regulations; negotiate a valid consortium agreement, serve on a full-time internship or enroll full time in a study abroad program.

 - Award recipients must meet all criteria as established by the donor or awarding department and general eligibility listed above.
 Review of scholarship recipients for continuing eligibility occurs every term.